david-crespo/llm-cli/README.md

 ### Limitations

 No vision, no streaming responses (yet).
-No history of previous chats unless you upload a gist; only the current conversation is stored locally.

 ## Setup